rolling-scopes-school/tasks/stage1/modules/clean-code/materials/commits.md

 - When a mentor is reviewing your Pull Request, it will be easier for them to look through the list of commits and check the logic in each commit separately than review the code of the whole application.
 - If the logic of one commit is wrong, you will be able to `revert` it without interfering with other functionality.

-## Commits name requirements
+## Commit message requirements

-- Commits' name must follow [the guideline](https://www.conventionalcommits.org/en/v1.0.0/)
+- Commit message must follow [the guideline](https://www.conventionalcommits.org/en/v1.0.0/)
 - Present tense must be used (e.g. `"add feature"`, not `"added feature"`)
 - Imperative mood must be used (e.g. `"move cursor to ..."`, not `"moves cursor to ..."`)

-### Examples of commits' names
+### Examples of commit messages

-- `init`: - is used for the beginning of a project or a task.
+- `init`: is used for the beginning of a project or a task.

   **Examples:**